 By Dennis Klocek

 There are many ways to think about the climate change debate and almost all of them lead to paradox and polarization.
 At the physical level of the debate, there are those who say that “greenhouse” gases have increased dramatically since the beginning of the Industrial Revolution.
-Greenhouse gasses are gasses that trap warmth in the atmosphere.
-These gasses are produced both through natural processes and through human activity.
-Researchers who voice the “green” position link the rise in the greenhouse gasses, particularly carbon dioxide produced by human technologies, with the recent rise of global temperatures.
+Greenhouse gases are gases that trap warmth in the atmosphere.
+These gases are produced both through natural processes and through human activity.
+Researchers who voice the “green” position link the rise in the greenhouse gases, particularly carbon dioxide produced by human technologies, with the recent rise of global temperatures.

 The “ climate skeptics” concede that there is a calculable rise in carbon dioxide but that the science that links this rise to an anomalous rise in global temperatures is not rigorous.
 The primary skeptic objection is that most of the predictions made for temperature enhancement are flawed because of the inability of computer modeling techniques to reliably produce realistic climate analogs.
 A second objection is that even if there is a rise in global temperatures it is an error to attribute it to human activities.